BBBBBBNJU/Legislator_Classification/README.md

 `together` folder contains that experiment results that we consider Congress people's Congressional Record and Press Releases as two virtual people.
 For example, Alice's Congressional Record and Press Releases are actually Alice1 and Alice2.
-Then we run one bootstrap experiments with both Alice1 and Alice2.
+Then we run one bootstrap experiment with both Alice1 and Alice2.

 `separate` folder is different.
 We run two bootstrap experiments with Congressional Record and Press Releases, respectively.